 Natasha is a Research officer and educator with an interest in Indigenous science education.
 For her honours project she investigated the implementation of Aboriginal and Torres Strait Islander knowledge into secondary science curriculum.
 She is currently working on developing holistic curriculums for primary schools which explore traditional knowledges by working with local Aboriginal groups, creating a connection between the school and the local Aboriginal peoples.

 Thami is an urban planner and spatial analyst with a specialist interest in urban greening, with a history of delivering greening projects and policy in Melbourne’s most urbanised spaces.
-He currently is part of an international project team advising the European Union on planning for urban greening; over the next three years Thami will facilitate the development of greening plans for eight cities around the world.
+He currently is part of an international project team advising the European Union on planning for urban greening; over the next three years Thami will facilitate the development of greening plans for four cities around the world.

 Anna is a PhD student with the ICON Science.
 Anna is investigating the benefits of the novel ecosystem concept for environmental management in highly modified systems.

 Katherine is a PhD student investigating drivers of biodiversity change and function in urban landscapes.
 Her passion for conservation biology and curiosity for understanding natural phenomena has led to a diverse research background in animal behaviour, spatial analysis, invasion biology and ecological theory.
 During her candidature, she will use a variety of methods to understand and predict the influence of design on plant-insect relationships, including a year-long observation study of garden beds in CityofMelbourne, deploying experimental “phytometres” in Munich and metabarcoding pollen.
 The goal of this research is to inform design guidelines for enhancing biodiversity in urban greenspaces.